 Work Area F trail cut

-Little Warda trail work areas (Active)
+Little Warda trail work areas (trail cut)

 The Little Ward trail will be altered and have some extensions added to it.
 First things first, lets get that long stretch of trail out of the field.
 Work Area G is the out bound trail being brought into the woods.
 Work Area H is the return section of trail being bright into the woods between the Half Pipe and the J-9 bridge.
 Work Area I is a section of trail along the fence line, we want to bring that into the woods.
 Work Area J is an alteration that will drop down into the same gully the Half-pipe is located but in the woods, crossing it twice.
 On the climb out it will be bench-cut and have switch backs before making a loop through the woods and finally heading towards the Half-pipe.
 Work Area K will be a longer winding trail through the woods, maybe opening views to the Lake in a few places.
 We are yet to find out what kind of surfaces we may find to utilize in the trail.
 Work Area L is a swing out loop that will hopefully allow for us to get a good view along the lake as we ride.